Hello potential Volunteer Puppy Raiser!

 We change lives – 1 dog at a time …… and you could raise that dog!

-A puppy is high energy, and a fenced area where the pup can run to release its pent up energy is a godsend.
+A puppy is high energy.
 If you’re a jogger, great!
 If the pup runs for 10 minutes/day, they’re easier to live with, and they learn better.
 You’ll also walk your pup every day – short walks at first; a mile+ after the pup is 6 months old.
 Walking is intellectually stimulating for the pup – like their reading a book.
-All the people, dogs, sounds, smells, and sights!
 It’s their favorite part of the day.

 You’ll train the pup in snippets several times a day, and take it on 2-3 outings each week to expand its knowledge of the world, and build its confidence.
 You’ll bring the pup to fundraising events for a short appearance.

 We cover the major expenses of the pup – vet care, collars, leashes, crates, some toys.
 We ask that you pay for the pup’s food.
-Your paying for the food allows us to start another pup each year.
-Most raiser buy more toys than we give you, and dog bed(s) for around the house.
-The pups are NOT allowed on furniture.
+We endorse Nature’s Select Premium Pet Food, and pass on our discount to you.

 We so appreciate our volunteer puppy raisers!
-They’re indispensable to our mission!
+They’re key to our mission!
 A successful service dog needs to bond closely with his person.
 That starts in the loving home of his raiser.